 Project Leads: ORRAA and Global Resilience Partnership

-ORRAA’s mission is to drive at least US$500 million of investment into coastal and marine natural capital, surface at least 50 novel finance products and build the resilience of at least 250 million climate-vulnerable coastal people adapting to climate change, by 2030.
+ORRAA’s mission is to drive at least USD$500 million of investment into coastal and marine natural capital, surface at least 50 novel finance products and build the resilience of at least 250 million climate-vulnerable coastal people adapting to climate change, by 2030.

 Scalability and Next Steps

 Overall, ORIC aims to strengthen the projects’ potential.
 The ultimate aim is to help them build the resilience and adaptive capacity of the communities and regions most exposed to ocean risk.
 As more solutions are announced, ORIC will continue to play a role as an incubator to accelerate innovative and scalable community-led enterprises.
 It will also create a community of learning across the projects and help build a cohort of coastal resilience leaders around the world.

 Please click here for further information about ORIC’s first cohort.

 Please click here for further information about ORIC’s second cohort.